Forms and levels of material reception conditions

 4) Advance payment of rent.

-In practice an advance payment of rent is not provided.[4]
+In practice, an advance payment of rent is provided scarcely to selected vulnerable cases.[4]

 Form of distribution of MRC

-For residents in the community entitled to reception conditions, since October 2020 the allowances for food, clothing, utility bills, and minor expenses are provided by cheque sent to the registered address of the person instead of vouchers as was done before.
+For residents in the community entitled to reception conditions, since October 2020, the allowances for food, clothing, utility bills, and minor expenses are provided by cheque sent to the registered address of the person instead of vouchers as was done before.
 The rent allowance is payable directly to landlords.
-In November 2020, SWS sent a form to recipients of MRC asking them to submit their IBAN and authorise SWS to deposit the allowances directly in their accounts rather than by cheques, however this system has yet to be implemented.
+In November 2020, SWS sent a form to recipients of MRC asking them to submit their IBAN and authorise SWS to deposit the allowances directly in their accounts rather than by cheques, however this was not implemented during 2023.

 Granting material conditions by cheque to an asylum seeker requires them to have a bank account opened in their name, which was not required for vouchers.
-Since 2020, many complaints are received concerning the ability of asylum seekers to open an account, and thus their ability to access basic rights.
-[5] In 2020 and 2021 the main issues identified concerned the documents required by banks (such as utility bills on the name of the applicant, rent contracts signed by two Cypriot citizens, passports); significant delays in concluding the procedures; large discrepancies in bank account opening policies between branches/officers and the requirement for the applicant to speak good Greek or English.
-Furthermore, applicants are often requested to submit clear criminal record, in some cases from the Cyprus police and in others from the country of origin.
+Complaints are often received concerning the ability of asylum seekers to open an account, and thus their ability to access basic rights.[5]
+The main issues identified concern the documents required by banks (such as rent contracts signed by two Cypriot citizens, passports); significant delays in concluding the procedures; large discrepancies in bank account opening policies between branches/officers; and the requirement for the applicant to speak good Greek or English.
+Furthermore, applicants are often requested to submit clear criminal record, often issued by the country of origin.

-Regarding the issue of accessing bank accounts it should be noted that the Law[6] and relevant Directions[7] issued by the Central Bank, include the right of accessing basic bank accounts without any discrimination against consumers legally reside in the European Union including asylum seekers, for reasons such as their nationality or place of residence.
-Specifically in the case of asylum seekers, according to the Directions of the Central Bank the ARC and the Confirmation for the submission of an application for International Protection issued by the Asylum Service[8] are the required documents for opening a bank account.
+Regarding the issue of accessing bank accounts, it should be noted that the Law[6] and relevant Directions[7] issued by the Central Bank, include the right of accessing basic bank accounts without any discrimination against consumers legally residing in the European Union including asylum seekers, for reasons such as their nationality or place of residence.
+Specifically in the case of asylum seekers, according to the Directions of the Central Bank, the ARC and the Confirmation for the submission of an application for International Protection issued by the Asylum Service[8] are the required documents for opening a bank account.
 It is also indicated that if a credit institution has valid doubts regarding the originality of the documents, it should not contact any governmental agency or credit institution from the country of origin of the person but an appointed department in Cyprus.
-Regarding the verification of the address of an applicant, credit institutions may visit the applicants’ residence or use other documents, such as a recent utility bill,[9] documents issued by the State (Confirmation Letter, Alien book) or an affidavit to confirm this.[10]
+To verify the address of an applicant, credit institutions may visit the applicants’ residence or use other documents, such as a recent utility bill,[9] documents issued by the State (Confirmation Letter, Alien book), or an affidavit to confirm this.[10]

 Level of material assistance